 Are you looking for sugar cookies you can enjoy and still eat gluten-free?
 Here are five recipes you can use to make them in several variations.
+You can enjoy them with your friends and family.

 01 of 05

-Kids decorate the most beautiful gluten-free sugar cookies of all!
+Kids decorate the most beautiful gluten-free sugar cookies of all.
 This recipe is easy to work with and makes lots of delicious, buttery holiday cookies.
 If they turn out too pretty to eat, go right ahead and use them for decorations on the Christmas tree or string them in garlands to go around the house.
 But you'll want to eat them or take them to your cookie exchange, especially for those who need to eat gluten-free.

 This recipe uses gluten-free all purpose baking flour, tapioca flour or... potato starch, gluten-free powdered sugar, and guar gum or xanthan gum.
 The icing is also specially formulated to be gluten-free, again using the gluten-free powdered sugar.